 Bake for an additional 10 – 15 minutes till the crust is golden brown.

 To Make Filling

-- Remove foil from the edges of your macaroon pie crust.
+Remove foil from the edges of your macaroon pie crust.
 Pour the mixture into your prepared macaroon crust and smooth the top with a spatula.
-This recipes is written for a deep 9 inch pie dish, but you can use it to fill two smaller shallow pie dishes if you prefer.
+This recipe is written for a deep 9-inch pie dish, but you can use it to fill two smaller shallow pie dishes if you prefer.
 Fill to the top of the crust.

 Tent the pie with foil, making sure to leave plenty of space between the surface of the pie and the foil, otherwise you will ruin the top of your pie filling.

 Carefully place the pie onto the center rack of your oven.
 Bake for 15 minutes, then remove foil tent and reduce heat to 350 degrees.
 Bake for an additional 35 minutes, or until the filling sets and only jiggles slightly.
 If the edge of the crust is getting too brown for your liking, you can carefully cover the edge of the crust with foil-- just be sure not to touch or mess up the top of the custard.